Thinking for a Change (T4C)

 Thinking for a Change (T4C) is an integrated, cognitive behavioral change program for an offender that includes cognitive restructuring, social skills development, and development of problem-solving skills.
 There are 25 lessons designed for small groups.
 T4C can be used as one option in a continuum of interventions to address the cognitive, social, and emotional needs of offender populations.

-The Probation Incentive Program is designed to address the needs of the community in a manner that promotes public safety, and reduces recidivism rates.
-PIP is a comprehensive program that focuses on offenders who have a history of drug and/or alcohol abuse along with anti-social tendencies.
+The Justice Reinvestment Incentive Program is designed to address the needs of the community in a manner that promotes public safety, and reduces recidivism rates.
+JRIG is a comprehensive program that focuses on offenders who have a history of drug and/or alcohol abuse along with anti-social tendencies.
 The program is designed to meet the offender where he/she is in the recovery process.
-PIP offers services that will help guide a client on to a sober, healthy, and productive path.
-As with any program, it is up to the participant to make the appropriate changes for a sober lifestyle, and with support from the PIP staff the transition may be smoother.
+JRIG offers services that will help guide a client on to a sober, healthy, and productive path.
+As with any program, it is up to the participant to make the appropriate changes for a sober lifestyle, and with support from the JRIG staff, the transition may be smoother.

 - Evaluate offenders that have a drug/alcohol history and provide a comprehensive treatment program that will address problems associated with drug/alcohol abuse.